qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 People often dream of a "silver bullet" that simply magically works:

-- People hope that a "secret weapon" alone can reverse the disadvantage in war.
+- People hope that a "secret advanced weapon" can reverse the systematic disadvantage in war.
+This almost never happens in real world.
-- Hoping that a secret recipe can build a success business.
-Coca Cola succeedes not just by the "secret recipe".
-The global production system, logistic network, and brading is also important.
+- Hoping that a secret recipe or a secret techonology alone can succeed.
+  - Coca Cola succeedes not just by the "secret recipe".
+The brading, global production system and logistic network are also important.
-- Just knowing one super advanced algorithm doesn't mean you can simply use it.
-Deploying an algorithm needs systematic efforts: data ingestion and storage, compute power, testing, debugging, observability, performance optimization, networking facility, error handling, energy supply, etc. Also, there are many implementation details for the same algorithm.
-Devil is in details.
+  - Modern technology are complex and have many dependencies.
+You cannot just simply copy "one key techonology" and get the same result.
+Even just imitating existing technology often requires a whole infrastructure, many talents and years of work.

 ### Binary thinking (false dichotomy)